step-/yad/feature-comparison.md

 		yad maintenance branch, aka yad-maintain-gtk2, yadL, (C) 2019-2025 step

-## yadL features not found in yadU
+## YadL features not found in yadU

 YadL of its own adds the following new features, which, to the best of my knowledge, cannot be found in yadU.
 Refer to the [yadL commit log] for more details.